MetaMask/action-publish-release/README.md

     permissions:
       contents: write
     # The second argument to startsWith() must match the release-branch-prefix
     # input to this Action.
-Here, we use the default, "automation_release-".
+Here, we use the default, "release/".
     if: |
       github.event.pull_request.merged == true &&
-      startsWith(github.event.pull_request.head.ref, 'automation_release-')
+      startsWith(github.event.pull_request.head.ref, 'release/')
     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v2